Overview of Kidney Infection

 Usually, the bladder gets infected first, then the infection travels up the ureters, infecting the kidneys.
 This is a rather serious condition and can be life-threatening.
-Besides bacteria, individuals that experience kidney stone symptoms have a higher risk of developing kidney infection.
-Furthermore, other life-threatening conditions can arise such as sepsis, there, when symptoms of kidney infection become apparent, seek immediate medical attention.
+Besides bacteria, individuals that experience kidney stone symptoms have a higher risk of developing a kidney infection.
+Furthermore, other life-threatening conditions can arise, such as sepsis.
+When symptoms of kidney infection become apparent, seek immediate medical attention.

 Kidney Infection Causes

 Most of the kidney infections are caused by bacteria and viruses that enter the kidney through the urinary tract.
-The bacteria multiply from the uethra to the kidneys.
+The bacteria multiply from the urethra to the kidneys.
 Other causes include:

 - Kidney or bladder surgeries

-- Infection from some other part in the body might travel through the bloodstream and infect the kidneys.
+- Infection from some other part of the body might travel through the bloodstream and infect the kidneys.